abiosoft/caddy-yaml/README.md

 * Config-time environment variables

-  Without the Caddyfile, Caddy's native configuration limits to [runtime environment variables](https://caddyserver.com/docs/caddyfile/concepts#environment-variables).
+  Without the Caddyfile, Caddy's native configuration limits to runtime environment variables.
   There are use cases for knowing the environment variables at configuration time. e.g. troubleshooting purposes.

   ```yaml
   listen: "#{ $PORT }"
   ```

-If the above features are not utilised, the behaviour is identical to [iamd3vil/caddy_yaml_adapter](https://github.com/iamd3vil/caddy_yaml_adapter).
+If the above features are not needed or utilised, the behaviour is identical to [iamd3vil/caddy_yaml_adapter](https://github.com/iamd3vil/caddy_yaml_adapter).

-**Note** that you can not have both adapters built with Caddy, they are incompatible.
-They both register as `yaml` config adapter and at most one config adapter is allowed per config format.
+_**Note** that you can not have both adapters built with Caddy, they are incompatible.
+They both register as `yaml` config adapter and at most one config adapter is allowed per config format_.

 ## Templating